Salamandar/nano-drone/Presentation/ccc-nano-drone.rst

 ===============

 #.
 Numbered lists are of course also supported.

-#.
-They are automatically numbered.

-#.
-But only for single-level lists and single rows of text.

 #. ``inline literals``, rendered as <tt> and usually shown with a monospace font, which is good for source code.